 - JSON-formatted https://en.wikipedia.org/wiki/JSON

-The events are contained in one JSON event.
-However, to make it easier to read the data, it has been beautified, i.e. the JSON object has been split into multiple lines.
+The events are contained in a multiline JSON format.
+To make it easier to read the data, the events are split into multiple lines.

 - CSV https://en.wikipedia.org/wiki/Comma-separated_values

-The events are contained in multiple lines, where each line is an event.
+The events are contained as comma-separated values, where each line is an event.

-CSV is a column based format, therefore it was necessary to select the most significant fields that will be included in the report.
+CSV is a fixed column based format, therefore it is necessary to select the most significant fields that will be included in the report.

 SWITCH-CERT recommends to use the JSON format if possible.